0xAlphaDevs/HealthX-DIF-hackathon/README.md

 # HealthX : DIF Hackathon

-Health X: Accessing Health History through Web5 - Seamlessly storing and sharing medical records on decentralized web nodes (DWNs) using decentralized identifiers (DIDs).
+Health X: Own your Health History with Web5 - Seamlessly storing and sharing medical records on decentralized web nodes (DWNs) using decentralized identifiers (DIDs).
 Allowing healthcare organizations to issue secure health records to a pateint using his/her DIDs and providing patients with easy access to their health data.

 ## Table of Contents